Bu-Ba-Bu: The new literary tradition

-A separate branch of literature and literary tradition, in the old style we might call it Ho-Hei-Go - Hoffmann, Heine and Gogol" - this is how George Shevilov defines Bubab The role of the group is - the most outstanding - carnival-like expression of Ukrainian postmodernism.
+A separate branch of literature and literary tradition, in the old style we might call it Ho-Hei-Go - Hoffmann, Heine and Gogol" - this is how George Shevelov defines Bubab The role of the group is - the most outstanding - carnival-like expression of Ukrainian postmodernism.
 The Bu-Ba-Bu group emerged in 1985, marking the cultural tension between Lviv and Kyiv.
 The group's authors live in In Lviv and Kyiv, from Ivano-Frankivsk, Rivne and Lviv; they arranged "poetic friendly gatherings" in various "enclosed spaces", as one of their wry As written - apartment, workshop and attic; its first public performance took place at the Kyiv Youth Theater on December 22, 1987.
 Members of the group - Yurii Andrujovich, Viktor Neborak and Alexander Il Vaniecs - the name is called "burlesque slapstick comedy" ("Balahan").
 As is the case with contemporary Ukrainian literature, the Buffoonery will be "a radical way of overcoming depression, an antidepressant" (Neborak).
 The group grew out of the three writers' friendship and youth ("it was a mutual love and understanding"); that is, it was a bohemian phenomenon, but above all, it was a game-changer.
 "Simply put, we turned games into poetry," Irvanets wrote.